 Tyson Fury was accused of banned substances and reportedly had a failed drug test in 2015.
 Fury got to the top of the boxing world after beating Wladimir Klitschko.
-He became the World Heavyweight Champion which he worked all his life.
-But, in June 2016, after Fury proposed a rematch with Klitschko in Manchester, the UK Anti-doping agency suspended Fury.
-He tested positive for a banned steroid.
+He became the Heavyweight Champion which he worked for all his life.
+But, in June 2016, after Fury proposed a rematch with Klitschko in Manchester, the UK Anti-doping agency suspended Fury for testing positive for a banned substance.

 Fury along with his cousin Hughie, a former challenger for the world title, tested positive for a substance called Nandrolone.
 Reports came out that levels of Nandrolone found in Fury and his cousin’s body is higher than the natural level.

 What is Nandrolone? – The metabolite that Tyson Fury got tested for